Non-Markovian Cosmic-Ray Pitch-Angle Transport from Mirror Interactions

 \section{Acknowledgments}

+K.Y. acknowledges the National Science Foundation of China under grants No. 125B2062.
+R.-Y.L. acknowledges the National Science Foundation of China under grants No. 12393852.
 We acknowledge the computing resources from the high-performance computers at the NHR center NHR@ZIB, with the project No. bbp00080.
-K.Y. and R.-Y.L. are supported by the National Science Foundation of China under grants No. 125B2062 and No. 12393852.
-We also acknowledge the use of ChatGPT for improving the English grammar of the manusript.
-K.Y. is supported by the China Scholarship Council as a visiting PhD student at the University of Potsdam.
+We acknowledge the use of Chatgpt for assistance with coding and analysis in exploratory discussions, as well as for improving the grammar and clarity of the manuscript.